6-8 What are Watersheds?

 Watersheds are also affected by the underlying soil and rocks.
 If the underlying soil and rock is resistant to erosion, then the water will flow along the top and will not be able to erode enough material to create much of a channel in the rock.
 If the underlying rock is highly susceptible to erosion, then deep streambeds and wide river valleys will be created.
 Each river will have many stream tributaries and the drainage pattern of the watershed will resemble a tree with many branches.
 This pattern of drainage is known as a dendritic pattern.
 The dendritic pattern can be found in all the watersheds of South Carolina.

 South Carolina is drained by three major watersheds: the Pee Dee River drainage basin, the Santee River drainage basin and the Savannah River drainage basin, as well as a handful of smaller watersheds in the Coastal Plain.
 These follow the slope of the state from the high elevation of the northwest mountains to the low elevation of the southeast sea.
 The headwaters, streams at the beginning of watersheds, of these three major watersheds in South Carolina form on the slopes of the Blue Ridge Mountains in North Carolina, east of the Appalachian Divide.
-Smaller watersheds of rivers and streams, such as the Combahee, Edisto and Ashley River drainage basins, are situated entirely within the Coastal Plain of the state.
+Smaller watersheds of rivers and streams, such as the Ashley, Combahee and Edisto River drainage basins, are situated entirely within the Coastal Plain of the state.

 Of South Carolina’s three major river watersheds, the largest is the Santee.
 The Santee and its tributaries in the Blue Ridge Mountains and Piedmont drain nearly 40 percent of the state’s total area.
 The Pee Dee River winds 197 miles (317 km) from the North Carolina line to the Atlantic Ocean, and its watershed drains the northeastern corner of our state (about 25% of South Carolina).
 The Savannah River drains about 20 percent of South Carolina’s total area.
 Though the Savannah River extends 260 miles (418 km) along South Carolina’s border, its watershed only extends 15 to 60 miles (24 to 97 km) into the state.
 The majority of its watershed is in Georgia.
 The number of smaller watersheds, such as those of the Ashley, Edisto and Combahee Rivers, form a fourth drainage system south of the Santee watershed.
 Lying totally within South Carolina and originating in the Coastal Plain, these rivers together drain about 15 percent of the state’s total area.
 The major watersheds, because they drain a much larger area than the coastal river watersheds, carry a much larger volume of water and transport more sediment than these smaller watersheds.
 Here is a chart showing each watersheds drainage percentage: